supa2/Automaton/The-button-machine.md

 ### Atm_button & autoPress( int delay, int press = 1 ) ###

 For testing purposes the machine may be configured to automatically generate *press* events with the *autoPress()* method.
 The *delay* parameter controls the delay between presses.
-The *press* parameter is passed straight to the callback routine as a parameter.
+The *press* parameter is passed straight to the callback routine the v parameter.

 ```c++
 void setup()